codefellows/setup-guide/system-setup/9-vscode.md

 - **Windows Users Only** - Remote WSL

 There are many other extensions to choose from that will make your coding life a lot easier.
 Your instructors, TAs and classmates will all be great resources as to what works well for them.

-## Confirm VS Code is working

-Open your terminal and run this command:

-`code .`

-VS Code should open up and show a list of files in the directory

 ---